 Perpetually recurring appointments or standing appointments are very much like recurring appointments.
 Both, recurring and perpetually recurring appointments recur on a regular basis (based on a schedule - daily, weekly, monthly).
 However, while recurring appointments have a definite end date, perpetually recurring appointments don’t have an end date as they are set to recur on a permanent basis.

 Consider this example.
-A guest wants to book an appointment for hair color for the next 5 months (the current month is Aug).
-If you set up regular recurring appointments for this request, the recurring series will end in Jan.
+A guest wants to book an appointment for hair color for the next 5 months (the current month is say, August).
+If you set up regular recurring appointments for this request, the recurring series will end in January.

 For business owners, booking perpetual recurring appointments helps maintain guest loyalty and a healthy visit frequency.
 For the guest, such perpetual recurring appointments are reassuring because the guest does not have to go through the hassle of booking appointments each time.